 Atrial escape beats are ectopic atrial beats that emerge after long sinus pauses or sinus arrest.
 They may be single or multiple; escape beats from a single focus may produce a continuous rhythm (called ectopic atrial rhythm).
 Heart rate is typically slower, P wave morphology is typically different, and PR interval is slightly shorter than in sinus rhythm.

 Atrial tachycardia is a regular rhythm caused by the consistent, rapid atrial activation from a single atrial focus.
-Heart rate is usually 150 to 200 beats/min; however, with a very rapid atrial rate, nodal dysfunction, or digitalis toxicity, atrioventricular (AV) block may be present, and ventricular rate may be slower.
+Heart rate is usually 150 to 200 beats/minute; however, with a very rapid atrial rate, nodal dysfunction, or digitalis toxicity, atrioventricular (AV) block may be present, and ventricular rate may be slower.
 Mechanisms include enhanced atrial automaticity and intra-atrial reentry.

-Treatment involves managing causes and slowing ventricular response rate using a β-blocker or Ca channel blocker.
+Treatment involves managing causes and slowing ventricular response rate using a beta-blocker or calcium channel blocker.
 An episode may be terminated by direct-current cardioversion.
 Pharmacologic approaches to termination and prevention of atrial tachycardia include antiarrhythmic drugs in class Ia, Ic, or III.
-If these noninvasive measures are ineffective, alternatives include overdrive pacing and radiofrequency ablation.
+If these noninvasive measures are ineffective, alternatives include overdrive pacing and ablation.